 Transcription is the first stage of protein synthesis.
-It transcribes a DNA sequence into a messenger RNA (mRNA) sequence.
+It transcribes a DNA base sequence into a messenger RNA (mRNA) base sequence.
 In eukaryotic cells, DNA is found in the nucleus so that is where transcription occurs.
 In prokaryotic cells it happens in the cytoplasm because the DNA is not contained in a nucleus.
 In this article will we look at the steps involved in the process, then take a look at how mRNA can be edited before it leaves the nucleus in eukaryotic cells.

 Transcription

-RNA polymerase continues moving down the DNA molecule, gradually extending the new mRNA molecule, until it reaches a sequence which tells it to stop.
+RNA polymerase continues moving down the DNA molecule, gradually extending the new mRNA molecule, until it reaches a specific base sequence which tells it to stop.
 At that point, it detaches from the DNA molecule and releases the newly completed mRNA molecule.
 The DNA recoils into the double-helix shape behind it.

 Splicing